(i) Optimization of Pipeline Flushing Operations

 (v) Optimizing Resin Selection for Ion Exchange Processes

-Project Summary: Ion exchange resins are widely used in the industry to purify water and recover some valuable compounds.
+Ion exchange resins are widely used in the industry to purify water and recover some valuable compounds.
 Most of these resins are polymeric based beads that are characterized by various parameters such as particle size, pore diameter, functional groups, and polymeric matrices that play an important role in a successful purification process.
-Within the last 100 years, many process models have been identified to relate certain resin characteristics to the process performance.
-However, there have been little to no significant work done on designing or characterizing the resin needed for desired outcomes.
-This research project will concentrate on identifying working models that identify such direct relationship between process performance and the key resin parameters.
+This project will concentrate on identifying working models that identify such direct relationship between process performance and the key resin parameters.

 IBS is a chronic disease which has a multifactorial etiology, correlating these factors to understand the exact cause and determine the most suitable treatment or patient management strategy is of high importance.
 Systems engineering tools can be of help in the systematic analysis of IBS symptoms, cause-effect and treatment responsiveness in patients.